wso2-extensions/esb-connector-cmis/docs/workingWithObjectInCMIS.md

 [http://docs.oasis-open.org/cmis/CMIS/v1.1/errata01/os/CMIS-v1.1-errata01-os-complete.html#x1-2490007](http://docs.oasis-open.org/cmis/CMIS/v1.1/errata01/os/CMIS-v1.1-errata01-os-complete.html#x1-2490007)

-#### Retrieving properties
+#### Retrieving a list of properties of an object
-The getProperties operation retrieves properties details, based on the criteria that you specify.
+The getProperties operation retrieve a list of properties of an object based on the criteria that you specify.

 **getProperties**
 ```xml